lavary/laravel-menu/README.md

 ## Filtering Menu Items

-We can filter menu items based on user type, permission or any other policy we may have in our application.
+We can filter menu items based on user type, permission or any other policy we may have in our application. we return true for items we want to keep and false for items we want to exclude.

 Let's proceed with an example: